 The word “taught” means to teach didactically by a course of instruction (Matthew 4:23; 9:35; Romans 12:7; Romans 15:4; 1 Corinthians 4:17; 1 Timothy 2:12; 4:11).
 No one imparted the gospel of grace to Paul by instruction.
 Peter, John, or James did not teach him at the Jerusalem Theological Seminary.

 Ananias taught Paul some basics shortly after he became a Christian.
-Paul’s point in this passage is not that no one ever at any time taught him about things in general.
+Paul’s point in this passage is not that anyone ever at any time taught him about things in general.
 His point is that he received the gospel of grace exclusively from the Lord Jesus Christ.

 but it came through the revelation of Jesus Christ